droundy/thesis-pommerenck/ising/referee-response.md

 We thank the second referee for bringing to our attention two points so that we can better address them in our paper and make them completely clear.

-(i) The work is almost a repetition of what the authors did when they introduced the algorithm.
+(i) "The work is almost a repetition of what the authors did when they introduced the algorithm."

 Our paper is the first of its kind (to the best of our knowledge) to compare ``production run'' WL with other flat-histogram methods.
-The first (not the second) referee notes rather strongly that this is the only way that WL should be done;
-however, no research work has ever compared this with other flat-histogram methods and certainly not with the completeness shown here.
+The first (not the second) referee notes rather strongly that this is the only way that WL should be done; however, no research work has ever compared this with other flat-histogram methods and certainly not with the completeness shown here.
 Also, the very fact that it is compared with pure WL is proof for the first referee's statement that "this is how WL should be done" since it performs superior to pure WL.

-## Notes

-- We think it is important to bridge the disconnect between *users* of WL and developers of improved-flat histogram methods.
+We believe that this paper helps by bridging the disconnect between *users* of WL and developers of improved flat-histogram methods.
+The majority of developers use pure WL when comparing multiple flat-histogram methods since there is no direct comparison of WL followed by a production run with methods such as 1/t-WL or SAMC.
-- Maybe two paragraphs?
-THIS IS REALLY IMPORTANT (IN THE LETTER)

-(ii) It is not clear[ly] understood why the current calculations were not included in the original article.
-Although the results presented by the [authors] are original, they are only a simple extension of the first work, and do not meet the standards of PRE readers.
+(ii) "It is not clear[ly] understood why the current calculations were not included in the original article.
+Although the results presented by the [authors] are original, they are only a simple extension of the first work, and do not meet the standards of PRE readers."

 The second referee asks an important question here to which there are two answers.
+We only became aware of "production run" WL as a result of the response to our first paper.
+As mentioned (hinted at) in the acknowledgement, Johannes Zierenberg emailed us after reading our paper and suggested that we test WL followed by a production run with a number of flat-histogram methods.
-First, we only recently became aware of ``production run'' WL and wanted to rapidly compare this with other histogram methods due to the lack of literature detailing its performance vs other flat-histogram methods.
+Due to the lack of literature detailing its performance vs other flat-histogram methods, the 2D Ising model seems the logical starting point for such a comparison.

 Second, SAD was initially tested on methods where it could benefit from knowing the temperature range of interest in advance.
 It is critical to test it's convergence properties on a different type of system where the range of energies is easily known (thus biasing in favor of WL methods).

-## Notes

-- Two paragraphs for two answers?
-- We only became aware of "production run" WL as a result of the response to our first paper.
-As mentioned (hinted at) in the acknowledgement, XXX emailed us after reading our paper and suggested that we test ...
-- 2nd: Ising is different.
-Range of energies is known.
-We omitted it in ther first paper due to size and time.,  These computations are lengthy and slow.
+Also in the case of the 128 X 128 2D Ising system, the computation time is quite lengthy (more than 6 months for some calculations) representing a superior and robust comparison result.

-In response to the second referee's comments, we have better highlighted these important points in the abstract.
+In response to the second referee's comments, we have better highlighted these important points in the abstract and conclusion.